gsa-oes/office-of-evaluation-sciences/_projects/15xx-medicare-flu-vaccine-uptake.md

 ## What was the impact?
 Receiving any of the four letters increased flu vaccination uptake by 0.59 percentage points, from 25.9% in the control group to 26.5% in the treatment group.
 The increase is equivalent to 673 additional Medicare beneficiaries receiving their flu vaccination.

-<i> Related publication:</i>
+Related publication:
 <br>
-David Yokum, Julie C. Lauffenburger, Roya Ghazinouri, and Niteesh K. Choudhry. <a href="{{site.baseurl}}/assets/publications/15xx - Yokum et al (2018) - Letters designed with behavioural science increase influenza vaccination in Medicare beneficiaries.pdf">Letters designed with behavioural science increase influenza vaccination in Medicare beneficiaries</a>.
-Nature Human Behaviour 2 (2018): 743–749.
+David Yokum, Julie C. Lauffenburger, Roya Ghazinouri, and Niteesh K. Choudhry. <a href="{{site.baseurl}}/assets/publications/15xx - Yokum et al (2018) - Letters designed with behavioural science increase influenza vaccination in Medicare beneficiaries.pdf">Letters designed with behavioural science increase influenza vaccination in Medicare beneficiaries</a>. <i>Nature Human Behaviour</i> 2 (2018): 743–749.